Work Out a Plan for your Cannabis Grow Room

 Cannabis thieves come at night, and their sole goal is to chop down your flowers before your official harvest time.

 The worst part about cannabis thieves are that they steal harvests that are roughly 1-month premature.
 This means that they are stealing weed that isn’t close to being ready, but they will still try to sell it on the black market.

 When growing outdoors, a secure perimeter that includes a heavy-duty fence and night vision cameras might be your best bet when combatting thieves.

-You won’t (or can’t) use the soil that’s on your property, then it’s best to used containers and purchase soil.
+You won’t (or can’t) use the soil that’s on your property, then it’s best to use containers and purchase potting soil.

 For most outdoor growers, it’s best to use anything from 10 to 100-gallon containers.
 When you use large containers, you won’t need to worry about your cannabis plants becoming root-bound.

 If you begin growing your crop in May, you’re looking at 3-4 months of the vegetative cycle.